-And even for those who claim then "can afford it", one should wonder if spending $5000 to get three month's use out of a set of wheels is really cost-effective.
+And even for those who claim they "can afford it" one should wonder if spending $5000 to get three month's use out of a set of wheels is really cost-effective.

 Oh, yea, and one more thing.
 They are as ugly as sin.

 UPDATE: A young man in our town has a 1995 Ford F150, which I know is a 1995, as I used to own one.
 But unlike mine, which was pristine and on its original wheels, his is bondo'ed and painted an iridescent purple.
 It is also shod with three 24" bling rims.
 Three of them, of course, because one bent easily (they are made in China from Chinesium) and he can't afford to replace it because he's still making payments on the original set.
 Besides, the bling rim emporium (Sam's Rent-to-Own) no longer sells that style.

 But the real tragedy is that this guy works at a low-wage job and has a wife and child to support.
 The money he threw at this old truck and cheap wheels could have been better spent.
 Now that he has a kid, he drives around on three bling rims and the spare, with the truck leaning to one side, like a stricken aircraft carrier.